For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Nope, we didn't know what these words meant either, but it turns out that they both have to do with the consumption of booze.

-A BSc (Hons) degree with the Wine department at Plumpton College teaches you all about the science of grape-growing and wine-making and is said to set you right up for a career in wine production.
+A BSc (Hons) degree with the Wine department at Plumpton College teaches you all about the science of grape-growing and wine-making.
+It's said to set you right up for a career in wine production.

-While some graduates have gone on to be vineyard managers, winemakers and much more, if you still can't get enough of the subject, you can even go on to do an MA and a PhD in it.
+While some graduates have gone on to be vineyard managers, winemakers and much more, if you still can't get enough of the subject, you can even go on to do an MSc in it.

 2. Horology